 For all your travel insurance requirements we recommend the Simpson Group.
 This agency offers a wide range of travel insurance options including Trip Cancellation/Interruption, Travel Medical and Personal Effect Loss for Canadian Travelers.
 We highly recommend purchasing this insurance.

-$1695 CDN includes accommodation, National Park Fees, ‘out-trip’ meals, instruction and use of specialized equipment and group gear.
+$2250 CDN includes accommodation, National Park Fees, ‘out-trip’ meals, local transfer to the trailhead, instruction and use of specialized equipment and group gear.
 GST is extra.

 Trip Cancellation Insurance is available through the Simpson Group.